cjpvanderwouden/cjpvanderwouden/README.md

 ## CJP van der Wouden

 Econ & Finance @ Maastricht.
-Derivatives, volatility, and questionable backtests.
+Derivatives, volatility, and some backtests.

 ⚠️ *Finance bro, not engineer* — it runs, don't ask about edge cases